Modern Slavery and Human Trafficking Act 2015 Annual Statement for 2017

 All our suppliers are expected to comply with all laws and regulations and as part of the vetting process of new suppliers, we have commenced the process of asking them to complete a supply chain questionnaire before we will consider them under our procurement process.
 Should their responses fail to meet our requirements, we will not engage with them.

-By the end of our next financial year (April 2017), we will have implemented and rolled out training to all colleagues together with additional compulsory training for those involved in recruiting and sourcing/managing our supply chains.
+We have implemented and rolled out training to all colleagues together with additional compulsory training for those involved in recruiting and sourcing/managing our supply chains.
 The training will ensure that our colleagues are able to assist us with implementing our Anti-Slavery Policy effectively.